DerLev/derlev-xyz/homepage/content/blog/new-site/index.md

 # ...
 ```

-With those two files I can optimize images and convert them to WebP which is better for storage and use on the web and I get a .droplist file in the pages' directories which use the converter.
+With those two files I can optimize images and convert them to WebP which is better for storage and use on the web.
+I also get a .droplist file in the pages' directories which used the converter.
 In those droplist files I have the original files used listed which I can then remove from the output directory with a [simple bash script](https://github.com/DerLev/derlev-xyz/blob/b0e11546909440940d58f4aeb8596af6f0e222ed/homepage/delete-droplist-content.sh) to save space.

 Implementing SEO was also a bit rough because you need to constantly reference the schema from https://schema.org/ and really think like the crawler would when it comes to assigning types.
 Normally in Next.js you would just use a library but this time I wanted to do it myself.
 There are certainly Hugo modules for things like JSON-LD data but seeing how it is done gives you a better understanding on how SEO actually works, or at least it did for me.

 Is that it?
 For this post that's all.
-But there are still thing I will need to do.
+But there are still things I will need to do.
 Things like Table of Contents or looking at how a discussion function could be implemented.

 ## The final result